8 Ways to Stay Calm During a Job Interview

 5. Prepare Your Own Questions

-6. Necessary Preparations for a Good Appearance
+6. Preparations for a Good Appearance

 7. You Should Go to the Interview Well-Rested